erossy/nebius-solution-library/s3_dl_ul/readme.md

 # S3 High-Performance Downloader

-A robust, high-performance utility for downloading files from S3-compatible storage with optimized multi-threaded and multi-process approaches.
+A tool for downloading files from S3-compatible storage with optimized multi-threaded and multi-process approaches.

 ## Table of Contents